elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 We are building VISION here, using tools beyond this class is encouraged because the best kind of problem solving is one that leverages creativity && innovation.
 Keep in mind, there may be MANY tools in your tool belt for developing a vision, however sometimes a more complex tool may not be the best strategy.

-Beauty can be found in simplicity, it's about staying true to the problem we are trying to solve.
+Beauty can be found in simplicity, it's about staying true to the problem we are trying to solve and who you are solving it for.

 # Step 4) What is the Impact?